Skip to Content

 • Vegetable skewers, grilled broccoli spears, grilled eggplant or Portobello mushrooms – everything tastes good with olive oil and kosher salt!

-Cooking on a 2-burner stove (with or without grilling)
+Easy camping recipes for cooking on a 2-burner stove (with or without grilling)

 Grilled Quicki Souvlaki Sandwiches

-Not my Mom's Sloppy JoesNOT MY MOM’S SLOPPY JOES*
+Not my Mom's Sloppy Joes

+Sloppy joes are a time-honored camping tradition!
 You can brown the meat at home in advance, and heat with pre-diced veggies.
-Sloppy joes are a time-honored camping tradition!
 Serve with corn and melon.

-Fusilli with Smoked Trout and Plum TomatoesFUSILLI WITH SMOKED TROUT AND PLUM TOMATOES*
+Fusilli with Smoked Trout and Plum Tomatoes

-Red beans and Rice BurritosRED BEANS AND RICE BURRITOS**
+Red beans and Rice Burritos

-Serve with fresh melon and guacamole.
+Serve with guacamole and fresh melon.

 Use canned chicken, and omit the cheese if you don’t have a cooler.

-Divine Eggplant and Chickpeas with MintDIVINE EGGPLANT AND CHICKPEAS WITH MINT over couscous**
+Divine Eggplant and Chickpeas with Mint

+Serve over couscous.
 Omit the feta if you don’t have a cooler.
 Serve with sliced pears or apples.

 Easy side dishes with a camp stove: